Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 The *tokenator* is not able today to generate composites tokens, i.e. tokens which contain by definition several properties.
 For example, *elevation semantic token* dedicated to bow shadows are composed by several properties (x, y, blur, shadow).
-*Typography semantic token* can be token containing several properties too (weght, size, spacinf, font family).
+*Font semantic token* can be token containing several properties too (weght, size, spacinf, font family).
 These are considered as *composite tokens*.
 They are defined in dedicated protocols and files.
 Thus when the *tokenator* generates tokens without managing composites, the file can still be used as is with generated tokens, and the composites are not erased.